TaiZo1/MonteCarlo_Cpp/README.md

 ## Sample Outputs
-π approximation with confidence interval
+- π approximation with confidence interval

-Approximated integrals via Monte Carlo
+- Approximated integrals via Monte Carlo

-Histograms exported as .dat files for visualization
+- Histograms exported as .dat files for visualization

-Proportions of visits in Markov chains
+- Proportions of visits in Markov chains

-Estimation of
-𝐸
-[
-𝑥
-500
-]
-​
-in Ising1D
+- Estimation of E[𝑥500] in Ising1D